H301HistoryHarvest/H301HistoryHarvest/_stories/TextAnalysis.md

 The collection of the transcripts went smoothly.
 Thanks to the class, and additional help transcribing the interviews fairly early along in the process, it was as simple as having a file full of them added to our Text Analysis Box folder.

-- Separate objects into three different groups: *Handcrafted, Manufactured and Miscellaneous items*
+- Separate objects into three different groups: *Handcrafted, Manufactured and The Outlier*

 The creation of object groups and separation of said groups was not demanding.
 Although, it was time-consuming to carefully think the groups that best represented the body of objects, and in turn, sort them accordingly.